herbncrypto/matienzo.org/_drafts/2016-03-15-dynamic-library.markdown

 * David Reinfurt (Dexter Sinister/The Serving Library)

 The Serving Library (w Angie Kiefer and Stuart ?)
 Storing/structuring information as practice.
 Not a typical library.
 Publishing "bulletins" (texts focused on contemporary art, design, media) through website.
 Texts are published as "bound works" in PDF form; adds objecthood.
+PDFs have embedded time stamps.

 * Ben Vershbow
 * Ariane Roth and Roland Früh (Sitterwerk$